HTR2A/SYD-UNI-CyberSec-Bootcamp/13 -  Cloud Security/Cloud_Setup.md

 - Click on the **"+ Add"** or **"Create resource group"** button.
 - Choose a name for the resource group, ensuring it’s easily identifiable, and select a specific region.

-*Insert Image Here*: **Screenshot of the resource group creation screen, showing the selected region and group name.**
 ![Create resource group](https://github.com/user-attachments/assets/5c5095a5-0fac-48ae-ba27-f261383b985f)